 You can see if you have a default on your credit profile by checking your Experian Credit Report.

 What is a default notice?

 A default notice is a notification from a lender asking you to catch up with your payments or else have your account closed.
 It’s your chance to stop a default from happening.
 You should try and pay the amount you owe immediately to avoid a default.
-Note that lenders don’t have to send a default notice when you miss payments, although it’s considered good practice.

 Can I get credit, like a loan or mortgage, if I have a default?